20481A04K2/devopsendtoend/3-tier-user-management-app-main/README.md

-# Three-Tier Python Web Application on Google Compute Engine and CloudSQL
+# Three-Tier Python Web Application on Google Cloud Run and Cloud SQL

-Welcome to this hands-on tutorial on building a three-tier web application using Python and deploying it onto Google Compute Engine and CloudSQL (MySQL).
+Welcome to this hands-on tutorial on building a three-tier web application using Python and deploying it onto Google Cloud Run with Cloud SQL (MySQL).

 ## Overview

 This repository contains resources and code for creating a robust three-tier web application.
-The project walks you through the development process in Python, testing it locally, and deploying it onto Google Compute Engine for a seamless user experience.
+The project walks you through the development process in Python, testing it locally, containerizing it with Docker, and deploying it onto Google Cloud Run for a fully managed, serverless, and scalable production environment.

 ## Key Features

 - **Python Development:** Learn to develop a web application using Python.
 - **Local Testing:** Understand how to test the application in a local environment.
+- **Containerization:** Package the application using Docker for consistent deployments.
-- **Google Compute Engine Deployment:** Deploy the application onto Google Compute Engine effortlessly.
+- **Google Cloud Run Deployment:** Deploy the application onto Cloud Run for automatic scaling and serverless container hosting.
+- **Cloud SQL Integration:** Connect securely to a managed MySQL database using the Cloud SQL Auth Proxy.
+- **CI/CD Ready:** Includes a Jenkins pipeline for automated build, security scanning, and deployment.
 - **Perfect for Beginners:** Ideal for newcomers to Python programming and the Google Cloud platform.

 ## Getting Started